Vehicle inspections determine how and why the accident happened.

 These event data recorders are commonly called the black box in non-commercial vehicles.

-The black box records data for a short period of time prior to the crash.
+The black box records data for a few seconds prior to the crash.
 This time interval depends on the year, make and model of the vehicle but is generally about a 5 second glimpse prior to the accident.
-Since a crash usually occurs within only a few split seconds, this provides a good snap shot of data from the crash event.
+Since a crash usually occurs within only a few split seconds, this provides a good snapshot of data from the crash event.

 The black box records a wide range of information depending on the year, make and model of the vehicle.
 Information such as the speed of the vehicle, acceleration, percent throttle, braking input, seat belt usage, air bag deployment, and other relevant information can often be retrieved.